LinuxScriptingsh/Origin/README.md

 # Origin
-Origininstaller

 Hey folks, LinuxScripting here

-I will present you the Origin Installier (right now it's a terminal Script)
+I will present you the Origin Installer (right now it's a terminal Script)

 Do what you want, download it, change it whatsoever.